 It happens every fall: beautiful pumpkins carved and going to waste.
 It’s super great to celebrate tradition, but afterwards it’s even better to cook down that pumpkin into super yummy pumpkin purée!
-Then it can be used in recipes like this one, where the spices perfectly complement the earthiness of pumpkin.
+Then it can be used in recipes like this one, where the spices perfectly complement the heartiness of the pumpkin.

-This cake recipe was originally posted on my blog in 2012 after a friend had sent me home from a baby shower with several open jars of baby food.
+This cake recipe was originally posted on my vegan blog in 2012 after a friend had sent me home from a baby shower with several open jars of baby food.
 I had to figure out what to do with a bunch of fruit and vegetable purée, so I designed this moist and delicious spice cake that is pretty much as flexible as you are!

 Vegan spice cake with brown sugar icing

 Makes 1 (9″ round) cake

 1/2 cup vegetable shortening

 2 teaspoons ground cinnamon